ALL THE TIME!

 but deliver us from the evil one."

 From here, you should tell your Father how you're feeling and quietly wait upon His response.
-Tradition has given us an appropriate way to end our prayer session:
+Then continue with scripture as a closing of your prayer session:

 "For Thine is the Kingdom, the Power and the Glory forever and ever.
 Amen."